 Our research has shown that there is a group of applicants for whom the SAT or ACT may not be a fair predictor of academic success based upon their motivations and high school academic accomplishments.
-We are pleased to offer a new opportunity for those freshman applicants for Fall 2015.

 Q: Why the Test Optional program?

 A: Our research has shown that there are applicants for whom the SAT/ACT may not be a fair predictor of academic preparedness based upon their motivations and high school academic accomplishments.
 Other than standardized test scores that are below our requirements, these students meet or exceed our average student profile.
 There is very little difference between this population and those with standardized test scores - comparable GPA, class rank, and academic performance.